corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_‘Above’, ‘Side’_
+- Data Type: _‘Above’, ‘Side’_

-Optionally instruct the rendering component where to place the label for this UI Control
+- Description: Optionally instruct the rendering component where to place the `label` for this UI Control

 <!-- div:title-panel -->